egonw/blog/_posts/2011-07-06-chempedia-rdf-2-kasabi.markdown

 <img style="float: right;" src="/assets/images/kasabi.png" width="200" />
 [Kasabi](http://beta.kasabi.com/) is a new, RDF hosting service by [Talis](http://www.talis.com/).
-It's still in beta, and I have been testing their beta service with the [RDF version](http://chem-bla-ics.blogspot.com/2009/11/chempedia-rdf-1-sparql-end-point.html) I created of
+It's still in beta, and I have been testing their beta service with the [RDF version <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2009/11/19/chempedia-rdf-1-sparql-end-point.html) I created of
 [ChemPedia Substances](http://metamolecular.com/chempedia/) (the now no longer existing cool web service from [MetaMolecular](http://metamolecular.com/) to draw and name organic molecules).